Kitsu Logo

 cd /opt/zou/

 It expects the password as the first argument.
-Then your user will be created with the email as login, default as password, and "Super Admin" as first name and last name.
+Then your user will be created with the email as login, 1SecretPass as password, and "Super Admin" as first name and last name.

 Configuration